chricro/notes/ai/llm/index.md

 Here is a list of papers that give a good introduction to LLMs:

-- [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf) from Vaswani et al. (Google), 06-2017, transformer architecture and self-attention mechanism.
-This blog presents clearly the architecture: https://jalammar.github.io/illustrated-transformer/.
+- [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf) is the must-read paper from Vaswani et al. (Google), published in 06-2017.
+It presents the transformer architecture and the *self-attention mechanism*.
+This [blog](https://jalammar.github.io/illustrated-transformer/) presents a nice overview of the architecture.
-- [An Image is Worth 16x16 Words](https://arxiv.org/pdf/2010.11929.pdf) from Dosovitskiy et al. (Google), 10-2020, ViT architecture (positional encoding added on patches).
-This paper applies the logic of transformers to images.
+- [An Image is Worth 16x16 Words](https://arxiv.org/pdf/2010.11929.pdf) from Dosovitskiy et al. (Google), 10-2020, applies the logic of transformers to images by enabling positional encoding on *patches*.
+These models are called *vision transformers* (ViT).
 - [LlaMa 2: Open Foundation and Fine-Tuned Chat Models](https://arxiv.org/pdf/2307.09288.pdf) from Touvron et al. (FAIR), 07-2023, Helpfuness and safety alignment (RLHF)
-- [Training Compute-Optimal Large Language Models](https://arxiv.org/pdf/2203.15556.pdf) from Hoffmann et al. (DeepMind), 03-2022, Chinchilla paper.
+- [Training Compute-Optimal Large Language Models](https://arxiv.org/pdf/2203.15556.pdf) from Hoffmann et al. (DeepMind), 03-2022, presents the *Chinchilla law*, which indicates some training guidelines for LLM (how many data do we need given the size of the model?, etc.)
-- [DPO: Your Language Model is Secretly a Reward Model](https://arxiv.org/pdf/2305.18290.pdf) from Stanford, 05-2023.
-This paper presents an original alignment algorithm simpler than RLHF since it doesn't need to train a separate reward model.
+- [DPO: Your Language Model is Secretly a Reward Model](https://arxiv.org/pdf/2305.18290.pdf) from Stanford, 05-2023, presents an original alignment algorithm simpler than RLHF since it doesn't need to train a separate reward model.
 It is now very popular and almost systematically used on top of fine-tuning methods to align the model to *chosen responses*, simply by giving a pair dataset of chosen and rejected responses for a given input prompt.

-- [VOYAGER](https://arxiv.org/pdf/2305.16291.pdf): An Open-Ended Embodied Agent with Large Language Models.
-Minecraft agent stocking knowledge.

 To understand the novelty and power of transformers, one can read the following paper which shows some of the challenges using RNN architectures in NLP.